|Tom was standing in front of the tiniest airport we’ve seen to date, except for the dirt landing strip with no airport in the Maasai Mara.|

-Peering out the scratched window of the plane to Fiji’s exquisite terrain below made our world seem infinitesimal and insignificant.
-The 19 seat passenger plane with only 14 seats occupied, along with two pilots in the cockpit, reminded me of only a few weeks ago when we were packed into the semi submarine in the Great Barrier Reef.
+Peering out the scratched window of the plane to Fiji’s exquisite terrain below to make our world seem infinitesimal and insignificant.
+The 19 seat passenger plane with only 14 seats occupied, along with two pilots in the cockpit, reminded me of only a few weeks ago when we were packed into the semi-submarine in the Great Barrier Reef.
 Tight quarters.

 |It was windy during our flight as shown in this photo of me at the Savusavu Airport.
 In less than three months we’ll return to fly back to Nadi to live on the larger island of Viti Levu for one more month.
 We’ll certainly gain a good perspective of life in the Fijian Islands.|

 At this point, I believe I could fly in an aircraft of any size having accepted this mode of transportation as necessary in our desire to experience life in somewhat remote areas of the world.

 |That was the plane we flew on from Nadi Airport to Savusavu Airport.|

 Who are we but a dot in the horizon for anyone on the ground as our lives are suddenly predicated by two pilots, sometimes one, navigating an aluminum tube with two props, our lives in their hands?

 Unlike our first such flight in an even lesser sized plane on October 5, 2013 while on our way to a photo safari in the Maasai Mara in Kenya, I’m no longer afraid.